 On March 1, 2021, we entered into a Business Combination Agreement with Beacon Street Group, LLC, a Delaware limited liability company ("BSG"), all of the members of BSG party thereto and Shareholder Representative Services LLC, a Colorado limited liability company, solely in its capacity as the representative of the Sellers thereunder.
 The transactions contemplated by the Business Combination Agreement are referred to herein as the "Business Combination."
-The time of the closing of the Business Combination is referred to herein as the "Closing of the Business Combination is referred to herein as the "Closing Date."
+The time of the closing of the Business Combination is referred to herein as the "Closing."
+The date of the Closing of the Business Combination is referred to herein as the "Closing Date."